 Mike Rowe, TV personality, Dirty Jobs

 Kyle has performed this music live with fiddler Athena Tergis (California tour) and vocalist/mandolinist Susan Spurlock (Oregon tour).
-He continues to write, record and perform folk-based orginal music.
-New songs based on poems by Yeats, Robbie Burns, and a 12th century Middle English lyric are in the works.
+He continues to write, record and perform folk-based original music.
+Look for Down in the West Volume 2 in 2014.

 "A great album--one of the best of 2011."